 The issue with working for client #2 is that some and or most single new construction builders are very crafty in nature.
 They play dumb, but are very smart in what they do.
 They are experts in grinding a trades-person down to a point where the tradesman is thinking of not doing the job in the first place, but then they will persuade that same tradesman to actually do the job.
 If a builder smiles and puts his arm around you, it can only mean one thing; You're a lousy businessman, and that's it.

 Most successful builders use the same people over and over again and again, because they meet their terms and conditions.
 They don't want to hire high-end tradesmen that cost them money, because that would take from their profit margins on a job.
 The more money a builder can shave from a tradesman, the more money he has in his own kitty at the end of the completion of the home, or building.
 Also one has to remember, the builder isn't going to live in the finished product anyway, so he's not too concerned either way.
-If he gets a call from the new home warranty people years later, he will just point towards whatever tradesman did the job, and walk away from any negligence towards his own company.
+If he gets a call from the new home warranty people years later, he will just point towards whatever tradesman did the job, and walk away from any negligence towards his own company, even though he knew that tradesman cut corners to get the job done as cheap as possible for the builder.

 _____________________________